Dictionary » Negative Words » Shadow – Meaning, Definition, Synonyms and Antonyms

 Definition

 Shadow is defined as a dark area or shape produced by a body coming between rays of light and a surface.
-Figuratively, it may refer to something insubstantial, a faint trace, or a persistent but indirect influence or emotion.
+Figuratively, it can refer to something insubstantial or faint (a partial trace), or to a persistent but indirect influence, feeling, or part of a person’s inner life.

 Etymology

-The word “shadow” originates from the Old English “sceadu,” meaning “shade” or “darkness,” and is related to similar words in Old High German (scato) and Old Norse (skuggi).
-Over time, it has retained its connection to darkness, concealment, and metaphorical meaning in emotional and psychological contexts.
+The word “shadow” comes from the Old English sceadu, meaning “shade” or “darkness.”
+It is related to similar Germanic forms, including Old High German (scato) and Old Norse (skuggi).
+Over time, “shadow” has kept its core sense of darkness and concealment while expanding into emotional and psychological contexts (for example, “the shadow of the past”).

 Example Sentences

-• The tree cast a long shadow across the lawn in the evening sun.
+• The tree cast a long shadow across the lawn as the sun went down.

 Shadow Synonyms